+When a concept s is specialized to c all properties of s are inherited by c.
 By the time a concept is instantiated, properties of the created instance are initialized by values or value ranges specified in the concept.
 Thus, the concept determines the structure of the instance (i.e. the properties).
 In this sense, a concept says something about its instances, i.e. a concept is on a different layer than its instances.
-By reducing the value ranges according to user decisions or constraint computations the configurator subsequently creates a specific description consisting of instances.
+By reducing the value ranges according to user decisions or constraint computations the configurator subsequently creates a specific description consisting of instances, i.e. the configuration.

-4 Metaization
+4 METAIZATION

 For structuralization and specialization, the involved concepts are on one layer.
 However, for instantiation and metaization they are on different layers.
 By instantiating a concept one instance is created, i.e. a step from a set of instances to an individual element of this set is performed.
 If this step is cascadized, a concept c can be considered as an instance of another concept c_m , i.e. a step from a set of concepts to one specific concept is performed.
 The concept c_m is on a further layer.
 Figure 3 demonstrates this situation.
 The concept Feature is an instance of Abstract Concept which is a specialization of concept-m.
-All concepts on the metalayer CDL^M represent the modeling facilities of CDL, describing the concepts and relations of CDL.
-Concept Artefact is a typical CDL concept (it is an instance of concept-m) and the relation has-Realization is a structural relation (represented by instantiating the CDL^M concept relation-descriptor-m) ([Hotz, 2009a] for more on modeling CDL with CDL).
-CDL^M represents all what is known about CDL^D , i.e. concepts and relations.
+The concepts on the metalayer CDL^{M} represent the modeling facilities of CDL, describing the concepts and relations of CDL.
+Concept Artefact is a typical CDL concept (it is an instance of concept-m).
+Beside concepts, also relations have a concept on CDL^{M} for representing them (not depicted in the Figure, see (Hotz, 2009)).
+Thus, CDL^M represents all what is known about CDL^{D} , i.e. concepts and relations.